Water Conservation Education Programs

 Learn about our different program offerings

-* Asterisked programs are also available as virtual programs
+* Programs with an asterisk are also available as a virtual program.

 Students will learn all about soil, its role supporting ecosystems and food webs, and discover how building healthy soil with compost can help save water.
 Program activities include a demonstration of water retention in different soil types and hands-on exploration of organic material and the decomposers that live in soil.